Kenya Photography Tour | Chris Bray Photography

 We'll wake early and head out pre-sunrise to make the most of the golden lighting.
 With a bit of luck, early in the morning is the best time for the top of the iconic Mount Kilimanjaro to be free from cloud, and it's also when all the elephants tend to emerge from the wooded areas, cross the roads and head deeper into the park, providing a chance for the perfect shot of both!

-There's endless other wildlife to photograph too - birds, antelope, hippos, jackals etc, and when we can no longer ignore our growling tummies, we'll pause to enjoy a picnic breakfast at a suitably scenic spot, and then continue onwards, eventually heading back out to Kibo for lunch.
-In the afternoon we'll head out again, all the while communicating with our contact who tracks 'Craig' the largest 'tusker' elephant in Kenya.
-This breathtaking beast roams wild, but is in the constant presence of a security ranger, which means we not only know where he is and can try and visit when the location is good, but has the added advantage that Craig is well habituated to humans and remarkably peaceful.
-So long as he's not hanging out with other less-habituated wild bull elephants, it might even be possible for us to get out and photograph this mesmerising giant on foot, unimaginably close!
-This is an experience that will never leave you.
+There's endless other wildlife to photograph too - birds, antelope, hippos, jackals etc, and when we can no longer ignore our growling tummies, we'll pause to enjoy a picnic breakfast at a suitably scenic spot, and then continue onwards, eventually heading back to the lodge for lunch.
+In the afternoon we'll head out again, all the while communicating with our ranger friend who follows 'Craig' the largest 'tusker' elephant in Kenya.
+This breathtaking beast roams wild between the park and the adjacent conservancy, but is in the constant presence of a security ranger, which means we not only know where he is and can visit when the location is good, but has the added advantage that Craig is well habituated to humans and remarkably peaceful.
+So long as he's not hanging out with other less-habituated wild bull elephants, it might even be possible to photograph this mesmerising giant on foot, unimaginably close!
+Either way, this is an experience that will never leave you.

-When we get back to camp in the evening, our drivers will head off to begin the overnight drive to the Maasai Mara, but we get to enjoy a second night here, and will fly to join them tomorrow morning!
-Perfect!
+When we get back to our lodge in the evening, our drivers will head off to begin the overnight drive to the Maasai Mara, but we get to enjoy a second night here, and will fly to join them tomorrow, landing for a very special treat along the way!

 [CLOSE]

-Day 4 - Fly Amboseli to Maasai Mara
+Day 4 - Lake Magadi Helicopter, fly to Mara

-Back at camp, pop your cameras on to download and charge, and we'll gather and unwind at the picturesque bar tent to enjoy a sundowner cocktail or Tusker beer in front of a blazing campfire under the African stars before our gourmet dinner.
-All the meals here are freshly prepared by the camp's head chef from their fantastic a'la carte menu.
+Once back, while your cameras are downloading and charging, you might like to unwind with a Tusker beer in front of a blazing campfire under the African stars before our gourmet dinner.
+All the meals here are freshly prepared by the camp's chef from their fantastic a'la carte menu, and even alcoholic drinks are included.

 [CLOSE]